 It checks the application capacity under expected client loads.
 The goal is to distinguish execution bottlenecks before the product application goes live.
 In this way, in load testing, we are focusing on client loads.

-It is used to confirm that the framework/application can deal with the normal number of exchanges and to check the framework/application works under both typical and high-load conditions
+It is used to confirm that the framework/application can deal with the normal number of exchanges and to check that the framework/application works under both typical and high-load conditions.

 70) What is Stress Testing?

-Stress testing is a sort of execution testing in which an application’s nature is observed under a higher responsibility than anticipated.
+Stress testing is a sort of execution testing in which an application’s behavior is observed under a higher load than anticipated.
 Stress testing is done to observe memory drain and the strength of the application.

 71) What is volume testing?